 Q&A

 Not at all.
-Indian hotels usually have double bed rooms, if you don't want to be paired with one of your super friendly group mates, you can ask for single bed rooms for an additional fee, please request this in the application form.
+Indian hotels usually have double bed rooms, if you don't want to be paired with one of your super friendly group mates, you can ask for a single bedroom for an additional fee.
+Please get into touch with us or request this in the application form.

 It depends on your nationality.
-From most of the countries you will need a visa which is a really easy process possible to make online with an average price of 70 USD.
-Please always check it on your local embassy’s website.
+From most of the countries you will need a visa which is a really easy process possible to make online with an average price of $25.
+Please always check the visa requirements on your local embassy’s website.

 We’ll stay between the borders of India for the whole trip.